celsian/xteve-channel-alerts/README.md

 # xteve-channel-alerts

 ### Why?
-Sometimes when you sit down to watch a specific channel you discover it has vanished from your xTeVe playlist.
-xTeVe refreshes the playlist nightly; **xteve-channel-alerts** runs **after** that update and compares today’s channel list to yesterday’s.
-If any channels disappeared it sends a rich-embed message to a Discord webhook.
+Occasionally you may find that a channel you want to watch has disappeared from your xTeVe playlist.
+With xTeVe-Channel-Alerts, you can stay informed about these changes.
+When configured to run after your automatic xTeVe update, it compares the current channel list with the previous.
+If xTeVe-Channel-Alerts detects a missing channel, it sends a detailed rich-embed message to your Discord webhook, keeping you in the loop.

 ---